Defend the Brooks Range Defend the Brooks Range

 All Risk No Reward All Risk No Reward

-The proposed Ambler Road would cut through one of our nation’s largest and wildest public landscapes.
+The proposed Ambler road would cut through one of our nation’s largest and wildest public landscapes.
 These millions of cherished wild acres support one the greatest caribou herds left on Earth, a way of life for the region’s Alaskan Native peoples, and world-class hunting, fishing, and recreation.
-All this would be sacrificed so that foreign mining companies could exploit the region and squeeze profits from Alaskan land.
-During a time when key Alaskan institutions desperately need funding, wasting state money on foreign mining companies is effectively prioritizing outside interests over the will and general well-being of all Alaskans.
+All this would be sacrificed so that foreign mining companies could try to exploit the region and squeeze profits from Alaskan land.